lhooge/cfg/README.md

     }

     func main() {
-        c := cfg.ConfigFiles{}				// create a new config which holds the an array of files c.AddConfig("/etc", myconfig.conf)		// convenient method for adding a file
+        // create a new ConfigFiles structure
+        c := cfg.ConfigFiles{}
+        // search for a config 'myconfig.conf' in folder '/etc' it fails if file is not found. c.AddConfig("/etc", myconfig.conf, true)

         settings := new(Settings)
-        def, err := c.MergeConfigsInto(settings)	// merges the config values into the setting struct
+        // merges the config values into the settings struct def, err := c.MergeConfigsInto(settings)

         if err != nil {
              panic(err)